Rabies: The Silent Killer

 However, it's important to note that during this stage, the infected animal is not capable of eliminating the rabies virus with its saliva, even if it remains asymptomatic.
 Ultimately, the virus spreads throughout the central nervous system, resulting in paralytic phenomena and leading to death, often caused by respiratory paralysis and asphyxia.

-Rabies is a deadly disease that poses a significant threat to both animals and humans.
+In summary, rabies is a deadly disease that poses a significant threat to both animals and humans.
 Understanding the virus, its transmission, and the progression of the disease is crucial for prevention and control.
 Vaccination and immediate treatment after potential exposure remain the most effective ways to prevent the disease.

 Article Disclaimer